Starting a Business in Nebraska

 After registering with the Nebraska Department of Revenue, you will be assigned a Nebraska State Identification Number.
 It is important to include your Nebraska identification number when filing returns, remitting taxes, and on any other information or documentation that you submit to the Department.
 If applying for a sales tax permit, you are required to post the permit at your retail location.

-If you apply for and receive a Nebraska Sales and Use Tax and/or Withholding Permit and your business never opens, or you find you do not need this permit, you must contact the Department to cancel the permit.
+If you apply for and receive a Nebraska Sales and Use Tax and/or Income Tax Withholding Permit and your business never opens, or you find you do not need this permit, you must contact the Department to cancel the permit.

 Purchasers of an existing business beware – You could be buying a debt to the Nebraska Department of Revenue!
 When purchasing an existing business, or assets of an existing business, you may be held liable for unpaid taxes owed by the business to the Department at the time of sale.

 Even if the purchase contract includes a statement that the seller’s business is free and clear of all encumbrances,